If you happen to be looking for something to do this Memorial Day weekend, here's an early release of our free (GPL) Agile GUI Testing software (AGT).

 In short, just download the file below, and when you un-tar it, it will create a "scripts" folder.
-That folder contains our GUI testing software, along with two sample scripts.
+That folder contains my GUI testing software, along with two sample scripts.
 If you'd like to see how the sample scripts work, they are shown in this two-minute YouTube video (Agile GUI testing, basic demo).

-The first thing to say about our Agile GUI Testing (AGT) that it is free, open source software.
+The first thing to say about my Agile GUI Testing (AGT) that it is free, open source software.
 The software is available in the Downloads section below, and I'll be hosting the source on a SVN or Git source code control site soon.

-Our Agile GUI Testing (AGT) software consists of two main parts.
+AGT consists of two main parts.
 First, there is a GUI application named AGT Recorder that lets you record your interactions with the GUI application you're testing.
 The aim of the recorder is to let you record your interactions with any application as rapidly as possible (web application, client/server, whatever).

 The Recorder creates a plain-text script file that can then be played by the AGT Player.
 The GUI Testing Player plays back scripts that you've recorded.
 Besides being plain text, the scripts themselves are actually ... drumroll ...
 Ruby programs!